PrEP: The key to preventing HIV spread

 Talk to your doctor

-If you have any questions or concerns about your risk or current status, schedule an appointment with your doctor or other health care provider.
+If you have any questions or concerns about your risk or current status, schedule an appointment with your provider.

 What's next